TheOdinProject/curriculum/rails_programming/mailers_advanced_topics/advanced_topics.md

 #### Member and Collection Routes

-Sometimes you want to add another non-RESTful route to a resource.
-If you'd like to add a route to just a single member of that resource, use the `#member` method:
+Sometimes you want to add another non-RESTful route to a resource.  <span id='knowledge-check-3'>If you'd like to add a route to just a single member of that resource, use the `#member` method:</span>

 ~~~ruby
   # config/routes.rb